To identify opportunities for increasing productivity within the region through the transformative effect of technology.

 The Technology Advisory Group has representation across the public sector, business and academic communities all working together to define a set of objectives and deliverables aimed at making Cambridge a significant digitally-connected city.

-Early in 2018 Cambridge Ahead successfully supported the Council’s Connecting Cambridgeshire’s efforts to secure future funding to expand the footprint of Gigabit (1000mbps) capable fibre across Cambridgeshire and Peterborough with the Local Full Fibre Networks Challenge Fund.
+Early in 2018 Cambridge Ahead successfully supported Connecting Cambridgeshire’s efforts to secure future funding to expand the footprint of Gigabit (1000mbps) capable fibre across Cambridgeshire and Peterborough with the Local Full Fibre Networks Challenge Fund.
 In late-spring 2018, our members also contributed to the 5G Urban Connected Communities Bid.
-Contributing to the Call for Evidence and Call for Responses of the CPIER was also important to ensure that technology and digital connectivity was as much on the agenda as other transport and infrastructure requirements.
+Contributing to the Call for Evidence and Call for Responses of the Cambridgeshire and Peterborough Independent Economic Review was important to ensure that technology and digital connectivity was as much on the agenda as other transport and infrastructure requirements.

-As a group, we are also collaborators across other activities - for example, in autumn 2017 we collaborated with LSCC/ UK Innovation Corridor in a workshop on progressing digital connectivity across the broader region, and sponsored a CW-led programme on IoT.
-More recently, we also supported Peterborough in a Digital Cities Challenge Bid.
+As a group, we are collaborators across other activities and with other organisations.
+In 2017, we collaborated with LSCC/ UK Innovation Corridor in a workshop on progressing digital connectivity across the broader region, and sponsored a CW-led programme on IoT.
+More recently, we supported Peterborough in a Digital Cities Challenge Bid.

 In March 2016, we launched #CambsNotspotter – a crowdsourcing initiative aimed at identifying gaps in mobile and broadband connectivity across the region.
 The initiative encouraged Cambridge employees and residents to participate by providing usage data from their home, office and mobile connections to understand current connectivity provision and determine development requirements.
 The data gathered enabled us to evidence how actual connectivity compared to that provided by the operators to Ofcom, as well as identify any specific local challenges.